Nick Hutchins

-Nick Hutchins (born August 7, 1987) is a former professional Canadian football offensive lineman.
-He most recently played for the Saskatchewan Roughriders.
-He was drafted by the Roughriders in the third round of the 2009 CFL Draft and signed by the team on May 26, 2009.
+Nick Hutchins (born August 7, 1987) is a Canadian former professional football offensive lineman who played for the Saskatchewan Roughriders.
+He was drafted by the Roughriders in the third round of the 2009 CFL draft and signed by the team on May 26, 2009.
 He played CIS football for the Regina Rams, and played his high school football at Thom Collegiate in Regina.